feather-rs/feather/README.md

 A Minecraft server implementation written in Rust.

+_Notice_: The codebase is undergoing a major refactor in [this PR](https://github.com/feather-rs/feather/pull/307).
+The PR will be merged shortly, but the code on the `develop` branch is discontinued.

 ### Features

 Note that Feather is still early in development.
 Don't expect anything not listed here to work.